 A massive drop in power demand has also resulted–a deduction previously unimaginable.
 Changes in demand have been most noticeable in China, with a 42% drop occurring in the Hubei province alone.
 On a global level, a reduction of around 6% has been observed since the COVID pandemic began.

 The demand for oil supply has also dropped, simply due to a reduced amount of movement in nearly every country worldwide.
 Overall, the demand has dropped around 5%, leading in some cases to oil companies paying customers to take extra crude oil off their hands, as they lack the space in which to store it.

-This was first noticed in China and mostly in Wuhan where the first lockdowns were put in place.
-People started noticing that they are starting to hear the sounds of nature, such as birds singing and the wind in the trees and that wasn’t the case for years before.
+Noise pollution is something many of us have become quite accustomed to, especially in busy urban areas.
+The reduction was first noticed in China: primarily in Wuhan where the first lockdowns were enforced.
+People began to notice the sounds of nature, such as birds singing and the wind in the trees–sounds which had been drowned out for decades before.

 It is not yet known if any of these changes will continue long-term, or carry a lasting impact.
 Still, they provide us with a vital tool: the proof that such changes are possible.